 There are a variety of approaches to therapy in postpartum.
 A good therapist will adjust their treatment plan to use the modalities that best fit your situation and your healing.
 Still, it can be helpful to know the most effective treatments for birth trauma.

-Somatic therapy can benefit the birthing individual tremendously after a traumatic birth experience.
+Somatic therapy, or techniques like EMDR, can benefit the birthing individual tremendously after a traumatic birth experience.
 Your body, or your mind, may have felt threatened during labor and delivery.
 Chances are your body is still in a flight, fright, or freeze trauma response due to the overwhelm.
 In his book The Body Keeps The Score, Bessel van der Kolk writes, “In order to change, people need to become aware of their sensations and the way that their bodies interact with the world around them.
 Physical self-awareness is the first step in releasing the tyranny of the past.”2

 We carry these experiences of a difficult pregnancy or birth with us in our bodies, so we must include the body in therapy in order to fully heal.